angular/quickstart/README.md

 ```
 ## Install npm packages

+> See npm and nvm version notes above

 Install the npm packages described in the `package.json` and verify that it works:

-**Attention Windows Developers:  You must run all of these commands in administrator mode**
+**Attention Windows Developers:  You must run all of these commands in administrator mode**.

 ```bash
 npm install